sethbern/CSJava/published/csjava/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst.txt

    :feedback_d: An attribute of the Party class is numOfPeople.
    :feedback_e: An attribute of the Party class is numOfPeople.

     A student has created a ``Party`` class.
-The class contains variables to represent the following.
+The class contains instance variables (attributes) to represent the following.
     - An int variable called ``numOfPeople`` to represent the number of people at the party.
     - A boolean variable called ``discoLightsOn`` to represent whether the disco ball is on.
     - A boolean variable called ``partyStarted`` to represent whether the party has started.